-Whilst lockdown may be easing, a lack of confidence across the world is a key barrier to economic reconstruction.
+Whilst lockdown may be over, a lack of confidence across the world is a key barrier to economic reconstruction.
 The main question on all business leaders’ minds is how to steer their organisation towards recovery.

 Historically, many successful organisations have fully embraced a culture of democratised access to research, insight and evidence.
 They understand the value of research application.
 However, recent findings imply that many organisations think differently and feel insight is commissioned as a means to an end, rather than embedded in a company’s culture, and used to drive strategy.

 Research Matters’ recent work in gathering Market Intelligence has revealed that only fourteen percent (14%) of insight professionals from client-side organisations think that data and insight results in action based on evidence.
 At the same time, a third (34%) think research in their organisation is closer to a rubber stamp for approving existing actions than used as an indicator of how decisions should be made from the outset.

 The majority (61%) believe that insight rarely feeds into strategy.
 Just a quarter (26%) think that insight is one of the most important inputs into the strategy of their organisation – a warning sign for companies who could benefit hugely from applying insight to early stage planning.

 These results indicate that there is a need to place greater emphasis and focus on evidence-based decision making.
 Ensuring that decision making is driven by a culture of utilising evidence is clearly important (63% agree), but again evidence shows that just 39% agree that decision making within their own organisation utilises that evidence.
 Ensuring that the application of insights is part of everyday business is evidently a challenge, but it is one that can drive significant and long-lasting commercial advantage, especially under the current circumstances.

 The fundamental challenge for many organisations is twofold: